Lucas, Ohio

 Lucas is a village in southeastern Richland County, Ohio, United States.
 Lucas is part of the Mansfield, Ohio Metropolitan Statistical Area.
+The population was 589 at the 2020 census.

 History

 David Tucker, a New Hampshire resident, moved to Richland County in 1819, where he set in a proposal to buy land in the rural country of the county.
 He was granted this proposal in 1824, allowing him to buy land from the state at $1.25 per acre.
 After purchasing a mass quantity of land from the state, Tucker hired Mr. Steward to survey the land for auctioning out.
 David's brother, John, was placed in charge as the head attorney authored to sell land to incoming settlers and pioneers in 1829.
 The auction was advertised in the local handbill "The Mansfield Shield and Banner", in which the land was described as "as good as a wheat growing country as the state can have."
 In response to this statement, the land for three major wheat mills was bought that year and mills were built in the following months.
 The town officially built and commissioned a postal office later that year.
 In 1830, the Chicago Railroad Company paid for tracks to be laid down on the south side of town of the town as well as a depot.
-By 1834, the Lucas area was full of houses and shops, becoming a major rural center for Richland County, mostly due to being the first town in the county to receive federal aid in its building because the land where Lucas presided was a campsite of General John Brooks (governor) as he marched north from Mansfield during the War of 1812, thus qualifying it as a historical site at the time.
+By 1834, the Lucas area was full of houses and shops, becoming a major rural center for Richland County, mostly due to being the first town in the county to receive federal aid in its building because the land where Lucas presided was a campsite of General John Brooks as he marched north from Mansfield during the War of 1812, thus qualifying it as a historical site at the time.
 Currently three theories exist on how the Village of Lucas acquired its name: